OpenResearchInstitute/ribbit-pwa-test/content/blog/gps.md

 For emergency communications, it's vital to know the sender's location and the precise time of the transmission.

-To accomplish this, Rattlegram \(and Ribbit) utilize the GPS in your computer or smart phone.
+To accomplish this, Ribbit utilizes the GPS in your computer or smartphone.